devtodollars/devtodollars-resources/docs/agency/estimating-software-costs.md

 - Who are the users and what are their needs / goals?
 - What's the current workflow for each user?
 - What are the core features and functionalities needed?
 - Additional Questions: Competitors?
 Software Platform?
+Timeline?

 :::note
 An important part of your job is to cut complexity in the clients' work.
 We want to ensure we don't build things that they don't need.